 The option of electing all 11 members in a city-wide race was eliminated when the 2021 Virginia General Assembly passed a series of voting-related bills.
 The legislature responded strongly to efforts in other states, after the 2020 election, to increase restrictions and suppress voting.
 HB 2198 stated:14

 Two other bills, HB 1890 and SB 1395, were described as the Virginia Voting Rights Act.
-They incorporated provisions similar to the Voting Rights Act of 1965, so starting in 2022 Virginia would protect minority groups from voting discrimination techniques even if judges gutted provisions of that Federal law.
-An attempt by Virginia Beach to eliminate its seven voting districts and create a Zero-Eleven (0-11) system, with all members elected citywide, was expected to result in a state court ruling that the proposal illegally diluted the influence of minority voters.15
+They incorporated provisions similar to the Voting Rights Act of 1965.
+That bill ensured that starting in 2022, Virginia would protect minority groups from voting discrimination techniques even if judges gutted provisions of that Federal law.
+Any attempt by Virginia Beach to eliminate its seven voting districts and create a Zero-Eleven (0-11) system, with all members elected citywide, was expected to result in a state court ruling that the proposal illegally diluted the influence of minority voters.15

-The Federal District Court ordered both parties to submit plans that would remedy the violations of the Voting Rights Act.
-Judge Jackson chose an independent expert, a political science professor at the University of California at Irvine named Bernard Grofman, as the Special Master to evaluate the proposals.
+To correct the violation of the Voting Rights Act, as determined in 2021, Judge Jackson ordered both parties to submit plans that would remedy the problem.
+The judge chose an independent expert, a political science professor at the University of California at Irvine named Bernard Grofman, as the Special Master to evaluate the plans.

 The judge had not accepted any proposal to draw new boundaries for local elections when the member on City Council from the Kempsville District resigned in early July, 2021.
 The City Council sought to hold a special election for a new member in November, 2021.
 A local television station emphasized the problem with using the process adopted in 1996 in the headline of its news story:16

-The settlement proposal to create a 7-3-1 system with three superwards was rejected.
-The District judge chose the 10-1 system with 10 voting districts, plus a mayor elected at-large.
+The settlement proposal from the city to create a 7-3-1 system with three superwards was rejected.
+The Federal judge chose the 10-1 system with 10 voting districts, plus a mayor elected at-large.

-In late December, 2021, U.S. District Judge Raymond Jackson released a new voting district map with 10 election districts.
-That map had been drafted by Bernard Grofman after the proposals of both parties failed to cure the Voting Rights Act violation.
-At that time, Grofman also was one of two redistricting specialists drawing new maps for the Supreme Court of Virginia.
-He was appointed after the Virginia Redistricting Commission failed to produce post-2020 Census maps for US House of Representatives, State Senate, and House of Delegates districts.
+In late December, 2021, U.S. District Judge Raymond Jackson released a new voting district map with 10 election districts, with district boundaries drafted by Special Master Bernard Grofman.
+At that time, Grofman also was one of two redistricting specialists chosen by the Supreme Court of Virginia to draft new redistricting maps after the 2020 Census.
+Those two special masters had been appointed after the Virginia Redistricting Commission failed to approve any post-2020 Census redistricting maps for the US House of Representatives, State Senate, and House of Delegates districts.

-There were 2022 elections scheduled for six of the 10 City Council seats.
-The Federal judge's decision required that the 46,000 residents in those six districts with 2022 elections would vote for just one member of City Council.
+In Virginia Beach, there were 2022 elections scheduled for six of the 10 City Council seats.
+Judge Jackson's decision required that the 46,000 residents in each of the six districts with 2022 elections would vote for just one member of City Council.

-The new boundaries were drawn so of the 10 incumbents on City Council, only two were placed in the same district.
+The new boundaries were drawn by Special Master Bernard Grofman to protect most of the 10 incumbents on City Council; only two were placed in the same district.
 Incumbents lived in each of the five districts that were not scheduled for election until 2024.
 Those incumbents remained qualified to serve on City Council, and they met the residency requirement even after redistricting.
 The mayor, who was not up for re-election until 2024, already could live in any district.

 The decision by U.S. District Judge Raymond Jackson did not address elections for the School Board, but the charter for Virginia Beach required School Board elections to follow the same manner and schedule as City Council elections.
 The School Board decided in early 2022 that future elections would use the new district boundaries and require residency within them, with the 11th member elected at-large just like the city's mayor.

-In District 9 with four residents serving on the School Board, one was serving a term that ended in 2022 and the other three had been elected to terms ending in 2024.
+In District 9, one member was serving a term that ended in 2022; the other three had been elected to terms ending in 2024.
 District 9 was not scheduled for another election until 2024.
 The one member whose term was expiring had the choice of not running for re-election and leaving the School Board at the end of 2022, or moving to one of the six districts where an election was scheduled and running there in 2022.

 The two districts with no incumbent were not scheduled for a School Board election until November 2024.
 Unless a member of the School Board resigned early, those districts would have no representation for nearly three years while one district had four representatives in 2022 and three in 2023-24.
-State law prohibited terminating early the terms of the elected School Board members, thus creating vacancies.18
+State law prohibited terminating early the terms of the elected School Board members, which would have created vacancies and enabled elections in District 5 and District 7.18

-In a 6-4 vote, the City Council chose to apppeal the judge's ruling.
-If it lost the case, the city was obliged to pay the legal fees of the plaintiffs, who claimed they were owed $3.6 million.
-Virginia Beach officials rejected an offer by the plaintiff to accept $1.6 million and settle the case.
+In a 6-4 vote, the City Council chose to apppeal Judge Jackson's ruling.
+If the city lost the appeal, it would be obliged to pay the legal fees of the plaintiffs who had won the case in Judge Jackson's court.
+They claimed they were owed $3.6 million.
+Virginia Beach officials rejected an offer by the plaintiffs to accept $1.6 million and settle the case.
 The appeal argued that the non-white residents did not vote as a bloc:20

 In the 2022 election, two incumbents were defeated.
 That election created the most diverse City Council in Virginia Beach history; four African Americans won seats on the 11-member council.22

-boundaries of 10 new voting districts in Virginia Beach, established by a Federal judge at the end of 2021
+new voting districts established by a Federal judge at the end of 2021 split the Oceanfront into District 5 and District 6

 Source: Eastern District Court of Virginia, Holloway v.
 City of Virginia Beach